-It was The Guardian newspaper and the BBC that started the idea of podcasts many years ago, and later Apple that made podcasts more accessible and popular.
-Apple also has the largest digital catalog of podcasts and they also create statistics on popularity.
-So in December we received the following email from Apple:
+It was the newspaper The Guardian and the BBC that started the idea of podcasts many years ago, and later Apple that made podcasts more accessible and popular.
+Apple also has the largest digital catalog of podcasts and they also make statistics about popularity.
+So in December, we received the following email from Apple:

 Hope all is well.
 We have some cool information that might interest you.
 Your podcast 'dnbf enigma' has good performance in Apple Podcasts rankings (last 30 days):